jaejinchoi/FFP/README.md

 Use [-r] option that turn off reverse compliment accounting if input is single strand nucleotide sequences such as ribosomal DNAs.

 Use [-V] option along with [-s], [-e], [-b] to estimate a range of optimal l-mer.
-In general, use [-b 2], remove any feature frequency less than 2, to determine a l-mer where vocabulary complexity started to maximize.
+In general, use [-b 2], remove any feature count less than 2, to determine a l-mer where vocabulary complexity started to maximize.
 * FF Profiler will determine and stop when find a peak point where vocabular size drops in range of [-s] and [-e].
 	Heuristically, an optimal l-mer for amino acids was 13 and for nucleotides was 23 or 24 (but indefinitive).
 	A population's optimal l-mer likely follow the majority optmal l-mer.